- Category

 - Vision Insurance

 If you have ever searched for a new eye doctor, you’ve probably noticed there are different kinds to choose from.
-Two of the most common types are optometrists and ophthalmologists.
-What is the difference between an optometrist and ophthalmologist, and how can you determine the right eye doctor for your needs?
+Two of the most common types of eye doctors are optometrists and ophthalmologists.
+What is the difference between an optometrist and ophthalmologist, and how can you determine the right eye doctor for your vision and eye needs?

 The difference comes down to the services they provide.
-Optometrists attend optometry school and earn a doctorate in optometry, while ophthalmologists are considered medical doctors with an ophthalmology specialty.
-The two terms sound similar, which frequently causes confusion for those searching for the right eye doctor.
+The two names sound similar, which frequently causes confusion for those searching for the right eye doctor.

 Let’s look at these two types of eye doctors in more detail.
-We’ll explore their qualifications and specialties as we examine what makes optometrists and ophthalmologists unique.
+We’ll explore their qualifications, education, training, and specialties as we examine what makes optometrists and ophthalmologists unique.

-An optometrist is your primary eye care provider and is the eye doctor you would see for your annual comprehensive eye exam, as well as for most ongoing eye-related needs between yearly visits.
-Optometrists provide for nearly all medical aspects of your eye care, including some surgeries as licensed by their state board or in their state*.
-Think of them as the “General Practitioner” for all things related to your eyes.
+Your optometrist is an essential health care provider who can examine, diagnose, treat, and manage diseases and disorders of the eye.
+Essentially, optometrists provide for nearly all medical aspects of your eye care.
+Think of them as the “general practitioner” for all things related to your eyes.
 Does VSP cover optometrist visits?
-Learn more about what VSP vision plans cover.
+Learn more about what our VSP Individual Vision Plans cover.

 Optometry school is four years of additional education after finishing a bachelor’s degree.
-Upon completion, they earn a doctorate degree, and some go on to complete residencies or pursue additional specializations, such as pediatric care.
+Upon completion, optometrists earn a doctorate degree, and some go on to complete residencies or pursue additional specializations, such as pediatric care optometry, vision therapy optometry, myopia control, and ocular aesthetics, to name a few.

 But their work doesn’t stop there.
 Optometrists also help with diagnosing eye-related medical conditions, such as: